andreapollastri/cipi/README.md

 More info on [https://cipi.sh](https://cipi.sh).

 ## Roadmap
-You can follow RoadMap here: https://github.com/andreapollastri/cipi/projects/2
+You can follow Cipi Project RoadMap here: https://github.com/andreapollastri/cipi/projects/

 ## Installation
 ### There are two ways to install Cipi.